Wednesday, March 13, 2024

 Clinical feature of Chickenpox.

 Chickenpox infection is a common infection of childhood.
 It is a highly communicable disease.
 It is estimated that over 90 % of the world population had chickenpox.
-The mode of infection is by droplets and also the virus becomes airborne from raw wound of an open vesicles.
+The mode of infection is by droplets and also the virus becomes airborne from a raw wound of an open vesicle.
 The incubation period in 10 to 15 days may be delayed to 3 weeks.
 The initial symptoms are cold and cough, fever, and body aches followed by erythematous skin rashes follows by papular eruptions appears the next day.
 The papular lesions appear first on the chest, back and then on the face followed by outwards spread to arms and legs but no lesions appear on the palms and soles.
-In 2 to3 days vesicles become embellicated and crusted.
-Mixed rashes consisting of papules, vesicles and crusted lesions are present at anytime which is a distinguishing feature of chickenpox from small pox.
+In 2 to 3 days, vesicles become embellicated and crusted.
+Mixed rashes consisting of papules, vesicles and crusted lesions are present at any time, which is a distinguishing feature of chickenpox from smallpox.
 The skin rashes are intensely itchy.
-In about one week the scabs begin to fall off.
-From the day of onset of respiratory symptoms to crusting all vesicles the patient remain infectious.
+In about one week, the scabs begin to fall off.
+From the day of onset of respiratory symptoms to crusting, all vesicles of the patient remain infectious.

 Venerable population are pregnant women who did not have chickenpox before.
 HIV infection, cancer chemotherapy, long term steroid therapy and organ transplant patients.